jd12/StudentLog-2020-2021/README.md

 *I* would run the following series of commands:

 ```
-git checkout -b jcollard # This creates a new branch called jcollard and moves the repository to use it
+git checkout -b development # This creates a new branch called development and moves the repository to use it
-git push -u origin jcollard # This pushes the new branch to Github
+git push -u origin development # This pushes the new branch to Github
 ```

-Note: You will need to change `jcollard` to be the correct name for your branch.

 Each time you create an entry, you should add that entry to your branch, commit it, and push it to GitHub.